-Format Paper 3: reasoning consists of a single test paper.
-Pupils will have 40 minutes to complete Paper 3 by answering the questions in the test paper.
-Equipment Each pupil will need the equipment specified below: a dark pencil or blue or black pen a sharp, dark pencil for mathematical drawing • a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only) Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
+Format Paper 2: reasoning consists of a single test paper.
+Pupils will have 40 minutes to complete Paper 2 by answering the questions in the test paper.
+Equipment Each pupil will need the equipment specified below: a dark pencil or blue or black pen a sharp, dark pencil for mathematical drawing a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only) Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
 Highlighter pens may be used if this is normal classroom practice.
-Pupils may use the following equipment, if this is normal classroom practice: monolingual English electronic spell checkers bilingual word lists bilingual dictionaries or electronic translators, provided they only give word-for-word translations Pupils are not allowed: calculators squared paper tracing paper Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again. • If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
+Pupils may use the following equipment, if this is normal classroom practice: monolingual English electronic spell checkers bilingual word lists bilingual dictionaries or electronic translators, provided they only give word-for-word translations Pupils are not allowed: calculators squared paper tracing paper Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
+If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
 If reading to a pupil, you can read words and numbers but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
 For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
-In particular, be careful when signing the following: Q6: Take care to sign away from the diagram in neutral space.
-Q19: Take care not to indicate the meaning of square as a number multiplied by itself.
+In particular, be careful when signing the following: Q9: Take care if signing circumference, diameter, radius.
+The words may be finger spelled or signed.
 Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
-At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it. • The following examples illustrate how to deal with some common situations.
-Question: What does 'quadrilateral' or '>' or '<' mean?
+At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
+The following examples illustrate how to deal with some common situations.
+Question: What does 'quadrilateral' or '&gt;' or '&lt;' mean?
 Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.